geo-desic/first-shape-js/README.md

 The name First Shape was chosen as a general term to represent any board game where:

-- Each player has a single piece type
+- Each player has a single unique piece type
 - Pieces cannot be moved/removed once played
 - The objective is to be the first player to form one of the "winning" shapes on the board with their pieces